thersites-ac/pathfinder-backend/README.md

 ### Debug
     sam local start-api --docker-network pathfinder -d 5005

 The switch `-d 5005` sets the debug port.
+Whenever a request comes in now, SAM will wait for you to connect a remote debugger over port 5005 before invoking the api.

 ### TODO
 * testing
-    * implement ProfileDaoTests
+    * Add and implement Service tests
-    * Add and implement AppTests
+    * App tests?
 * split Service from App, which should help...
     * remove boilerplate
     * handle exceptions relating to path params